Investors in SINA Corp have been on a roller coaster ride for quite some time. For the last 8 months, that’s been including me.

 Despite its already massive size and traction of a big part of the total Chinese internet population, Weibo added roughly 35 million users in the first 9 months of 2019 alone.
 There’s no question that user growth will eventually stall but as long as it remains intact and engaged, revenue growth will continue as digital ad spending eventually picks up again.
 The numbers above refer only to Weibo itself and don’t include SINA’s portal businesses nor the potential of Oasis.

 While the network appears to be strong, it doesn’t fully define the strength of Weibo’s moat, though.
-Which brings me to the other force at play.
+This brings me to the other force at play.